AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/dataanalysis/yt.rst

 yt-project
 ==========

-`yt <http://yt-project.org/>`__ is a Python package that can help in analyzing and visualizing WarpX data (among other data formats).
+`yt <http://yt-project.org/>`__ is a Python package that can help in analyzing and visualizing MicroEleX data (among other data formats).
 It is convenient to use yt within a `Jupyter notebook <http://jupyter.org/>`__.

 Data Support
 ------------

-yt primarily supports WarpX through plotfiles.
+yt primarily supports MicroEleX through plotfiles.
-There is also support for openPMD HDF5 files in yt (w/o mesh refinement).

 Installation
 ------------